Layoffs loom for Mashable as site reportedly sells for less than $50M

 The digital media bubble continues to show signs of bursting.
 Recode reports that Mashable–once valued at $250 million–is selling itself to publisher Ziff Davis for less than $50 million.
 The site will reportedly lay off about 50 employees and refocus coverage on “tech and tech-lifestyle content.”

-Mashable employees are reportedly being let know about their employment status today.
+Mashable employees are reportedly being informed about their employment status today.

 Some context: Mashable is currently emailing some employees to let them know they’re safe and still have jobs, and emailing others to let them know they have “individual meetings” today. https://t.co/uXX8cts2B3